-CAA GA Unit during the appointment process to inform the fitness assessment and confirm suitability for the role.

-- 2.5.
-For the avoidance of any doubt, DAEs are expected to sign the CAA / DAE Agreement (found at appendix E) upon appointment. - 2.6.
+- h) Ability to write useful and meaningful assessment reports - i) Ability to maintain personal records of Evaluations and Mentoring - j) Willingness to engage with both the CAA and the Military Aviation Authority (MAA) to assist in continually improving Flying Display regulation and the safety of the sector - 2.4.
+Prospective DAE candidates are required to submit an Application for Fitness Assessment for a Flying Display Role (form SRG 1303B) to the CAA GA Unit during the appointment process to inform the fitness assessment and confirm suitability for the role. - 2.5.
+For the avoidance of any doubt, DAEs are required to sign the CAA / DAE Agreement (found at appendix E) upon appointment. - 2.6.
 DAEs are appointed for 3 years at a time.
-During this time DAEs may continue to conduct display competency evaluations as long as: - a) They remain current in Flying Display activity - b) They attend at least one annual CAA hosted DAE syndicate meeting held at the bi-annual Flying Display Symposia. - c) They complete at least one evaluation observed by the CAA. - 2.7.
-As part of the bi-annual Flying Display Symposia, the CAA GA Unit organises two DAE syndicate meetings each year, where current issues relating to DAs and display flying are discussed.
+During this time DAEs may continue to conduct display competency evaluations as long as: - a) They remain current in Flying Display activity - b) They attend at least one annual CAA hosted DAE syndicate meeting - c) They complete at least one evaluation observed by the CAA - 2.7.
+The CAA GA Unit organises two DAE syndicate meetings each year, often as part of the bi annual Flying Display Symposia, where current issues relating to DAs and display flying are discussed.
 Where possible, DAEs should attend annually, but must attend at least one out of every six syndicate meetings. - 2.8.
 Upon appointment a DAE will receive a DAE certificate issued by the CAA GA Unit.